What To Expect Along Your Journey To A Great Smile

 Ceramic braces are a great option for those who are looking for the same great effects of metal braces but would prefer a more inconspicuous look.
 Ceramic braces will blend in with the color of your teeth, making them less noticeable, but they are more delicate so they are not a good option for everyone.

 Invisalign is the clear choice which will go unnoticed to those around you while delivering amazing results!

 This system of clear aligners will perfect your smile while giving you the flexibility to remove them to eat, brush, and floss without struggling with brackets and wires.
 Dr. Dave will gladly discuss with you if Invisalign is an option for your treatment plan.

+Dr. Dave is Board Certified with the American Board of Orthodontics.
 Dr. Dave has worked professionally throughout Northern California.
 His diversified background and expertise includes working with patients of all age groups, at various stages of orthodontic needs.
 He carries with him a strong work ethic and enthusiasm for application of state-of-the art technology and innovation in orthodontic care.
 Behind his wealth of knowledge and experience, Dr. Dave is prepared to make a difference in the Houston-area community.

 “Orthodontics is a very fun, challenging, and rewarding profession.
 I am truly honored and grateful to be able to touch upon my patients’ lives by creating beautiful smiles for them.” - Dr. Dave

 Dr. Dave stays current with the latest technologies and innovations by regularly attending continuing education courses, and maintaining active in several professional organizations including: